mattjmorrison/mattjmorrison.github.io/_posts/2010-09-05-agile-crusade-1.markdown

 saw an opportunity to move into the Java world, professionally, and took it.

-Moving from the COBOL to Java was a breath of fresh air.
-I had all of these nice fancy GUI tools and I was working on code that was written within the last decade.
+Moving from COBOL to Java was a breath of fresh air.
+I had all of these fancy GUI tools and I was working on code that was written within the last decade.
 I was so smitten with working on more current technology (and source control!) that I was blind to the fact that although the technology changed, I was really just doing the same thing.
 Patching hacks of hacks with